Online Search with Predictions: Pareto-optimal Algorithm and its Applications in Energy Markets: Introduction

-The online $k$-search problem has been tackled previously using the framework of online competitive analysis~\cite{borodin2005online}.
-In this framework, the ultimate goal is to design online algorithms with the best possible \textit{competitive ratio}, defined as the ratio between the cost (or profit) of an online algorithm and the offline optimum. \cite{lorenz2009optimal} proposed two online threshold-based algorithms for both maximization and minimization versions of the $k$-search problem.
-The algorithm predetermines $k$ threshold values, and selects the $i$-th asset only if its value is at least (at most) equal to the $i$-th threshold value in $k$-max ($k$-min) search.
-Then, by designing the threshold values optimally, the online algorithms can achieve the optimal competitive ratios for both versions of $k$-search.
+The online search problem has been tackled previously under the framework of competitive analysis~\cite{borodin2005online}.
+In this framework, the ultimate goal is to design online algorithms with the best possible \textit{competitive ratio}, defined as the ratio between the revenue (cost) of the offline optimum and an online algorithm. \citet{lorenz2009optimal} proposed two online threshold-based algorithms for both maximization and minimization versions of the online search problem.
+The algorithm predetermines $k$ threshold values and trades the $i$-th unit of the asset only if the price is at least (at most) equal to the $i$-th threshold value in the $k$-max ($k$-min) search.
+Then, by optimizing the threshold values, the online algorithms can achieve the optimal competitive ratios for both versions of $k$-search.
 The original algorithm in~\cite{lorenz2009optimal} requires that at most one unit asset can be traded in each step.
 Then the follow-up work~\cite{zhang2011online} extends it to a setting that allows for trading multiple units in each step with a slight modification on the algorithm by~\citet{lorenz2009optimal} using the same optimal threshold values.
 As $k$ goes to infinity, the $k$-search model in~\cite{zhang2011online} asymptotically becomes a continuous search problem, and has been framed as the one-way trading problem by the seminal work~\cite{ElYaniv2001}.
 Our paper focuses on the setting by~\cite{zhang2011online} that includes the continuous trading problem as a special case.
 Further, we extend the problem to an inventory management setting that is applicable to online search problems with inventory dynamics.